Skip to main content

 California first recognized Arab American Heritage Month with a proclamation in 2018.

-Image of a man holding a gold statue shaped like a person standing with their arms folded over their stomach
+A man holding a gold statue shaped like a person standing with their arms folded over their stomach

 In 2019, Rami Malek became the first Arab American person to win an Oscar for best actor.